 By Rick Steves

-Tipping in Europe isn't as automatic and generous as it is in the United States, but in many countries, tips are appreciated, if not expected.
+Tipping in Europe isn’t as automatic and generous as it is in the United States, but in many countries, tips are appreciated, though not expected.
 As in the US, the proper amount depends on your resources, tipping philosophy, and the circumstances.
 That said, there are big tippers and there are misers the world over.
-Tipping varies widely by country, but some general guidelines apply.
+Tipping varies by country, but some general guidelines apply.

 Restaurant tips are more modest in Europe than in America.
-At restaurants, check the menu to see if service is included; if it isn't, a tip of 5–10 percent is normal.
+At restaurants, check the menu to see if service is included; if it isn’t, a tip of 5–10 percent is normal.
 In most places, 10 percent is a big tip.
 If your bucks talk at home, muzzle them on your travels.
 As a matter of principle, if not economy, the local price should prevail.
-Please believe me — tipping 15 or 20 percent in Europe is unnecessary, if not culturally insensitive.
+Please believe me — tipping 15 or 20 percent in Europe is unnecessary, if not culturally ignorant.

 Tipping is an issue only at restaurants that have waiters and waitresses.
 If you order your food at a counter (in a pub, for example), don’t tip.

 At table-service restaurants, the tipping etiquette and procedure vary slightly from country to country.
-But in general, European servers are well paid, and tips are considered a small "bonus" — to reward great service or for simplicity in rounding the total bill to a convenient number.
-In many countries, 5 percent is adequate and 10 verges on excessive.
+But in general, European servers are well paid, and tips are considered a small “bonus” — to reward great service or for simplicity in rounding the total bill to a convenient number.

 In northern and eastern Europe, the menu or bill is less likely to address the “service charge,” but you can usually assume that it’s included in the prices.